DesignSafe-CI/DS_Use_Case_template/docs/brandenberg/usecase.md

 **Brandenberg, S.J., UCLA, Ulmer, K.J., Southwest Research Institute, and Zimmaro, P., University of Calabria**

+## Citations and Licensing

+* Please cite [Zimmaro, P., et al. (2019)](https://doi.org/10.21222/C2J040) to acknowledge the use of the NGL Database.
+Data in the NGL database has been gathered from [these](https://nextgenerationliquefaction.org/citations.php) published sources.
+If you use specific data in the database, please cite the original source.

+* Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.

+* This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

+## Background

 The Next Generation Liquefaction (NGL) Project is advancing the state of the art in liquefaction research and working toward providing end users with a consensus approach to assess liquefaction potential within a probabilistic and risk-informed framework.
 Specifically, NGL’s goal is to first collect and organize